Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 *Vic*: That's exactly how it is.
 I'm done with this, your turn!

 *John*: That was the way it was with me.
 I would write all the songs for my bands and it started on guitar.
 Then when I got to those sick lead solos, I'd defer to the lead guitarist.
 "Here, take the guitar, I'm getting behind my kit".
-So now, it's a three piece band, I'm the only guitarist, I don't have a second guitarist to lean on, and you're not just playing rhythm, you're playing leads so.....
+So now, it's a three piece band, I'm the only guitarist, I don't have a second guitarist to lean on, and you're not just playing rhythm, you're playing leads so…..
 I busted my ass getting these songs down before the first tour.
 I holed up in the basement and just over and over just practicing and getting my fingers working on it, getting the calluses and all that stuff.
 I'm not a novice by any means, but at the same time I know my limits, so I'm pushing my limits every single day.
 When we ride in the van, that guy is a companion, and I'm warming up and stretching and you know, working out fingering techniques, and all that stuff, tremolo picking.

 ***Are you still practicing everyday or have you got it down to the point where you're over that?***